safops/MCBCMassacre/README.md

 ![IMG_0134](https://github.com/MCBCMF/MCBCMassacre/assets/140292625/6d472f59-fd94-4ffd-9c98-0890c7c9503d)

+# Special Weather Statement
+## sign of the times
+[“Sign of the Times” by Prince](https://music.youtube.com/watch?v=hr3Dhjxk1Q4&si=OCQCMS4AvNdVc6qa) is all true, from all those years ago… But there’s this: “Baby makes a speech, Star Wars fly, and neighbors just shine at home.”

+As everyone should know Main aka Baby likes to talk when I’m unconscious.
+It’s Main’s decision as to when that happens, I’m being told it has been, I’ll get the details later.

+Today, I’ve learned of new department of the Air Force.
+The [United States Space Force](https://en.m.wikipedia.org/wiki/United_States_Space_Force).

+Yesterday, I heard it again.
+[Bone grinding](https://youtu.be/Q90VBwCrtz0?si=XOjShMQyswzm2_eR).
+The last time I heard it, I was staying at Mount Calvary Baptist Church.
+The CIA has them, theirs just didn’t make it to Mount Calvary Baptist Church in time.
+That was due to the “rain.”
+It’s what our friends at Kentucky State Police were able to find when they [got stranded and canvassed for answers.](https://youtu.be/JtvW2u-7x-A?si=S--3icLk1Wgl9tCE)

+Now if we just get to the car wreck where the clown is ejected.
+Always use a car seat for your babies.
+I didn’t know, I don’t think I’ve ever fathered a child. #WaitingForImpact To borrow Kent Bolton’s term somebody is about to be DRT.

+But first, if the song is true, we’re about to get bombed.
+Don’t know where though, Prince says, “will anybody see the dawn?”

+Short answer: Yes.
+My boss, your Creator, the Creator, most call him God in the US… He’s really an asshole about His work being completed on time.
+I do have a mission, renaming a church or changing its denomination to “Missionary” does nothing but infuriate Him more and makes Him rain down more of His will (or personnel).

+Why am I thinking of that song I used to dance to… It’s raining men?
+Did I mention the guy in the Ida Corr “Let Me Think About It” video looks a lot like the description of the first guy described in [“It’s Raining Men"](https://music.youtube.com/watch?v=4x6leDGV7gs&si=QRzHGP1es8vk0ob4).

+Remember the motto of Backstreet Atlanta, "Where the beautiful men are men, and the beautiful women are men too."

+The Creator says all of you are beautiful.

 # The Ringing of the Bell
 The Creator is going to “ring the bell” very soon.
 The exact time is not going to be announced.
 Scientists have often said that a very strong earthquake will ring Earth like a bell.
 These earthquakes are intended to _shine a light_ on a horrible, unnecessary tragedy that culminated with a [massacre of a church’s congregation](https://github.com/mission23/mission23/wiki/The-Massacre-at-Mount-Calvary-Baptist-Church) during the height of their worship hour.